We have been assessed and certified as meeting the requirements

 This means that with the help of grants from the Forestry

-Commission woodlands within the Councils ownership are managed for
+Commission, woodlands within our ownership are managed for

 - Healey Dell